functional-architecture/functional-architecture.github.io/principles/late_decision_making.md

 se but rather information about incidents.
 Imagine a fire breaks out at the plant, so there's definitely a state of alarm, but everybody is busy handling the fire so nobody reports an incident.
-Our software doesn't know of any incident but that doesn't neccessarily mean that there are no incidents.
+Our software doesn't know of any incident but that doesn't necessarily mean that there are no incidents.
 Similarly, after an alarm state was resolved, somebody has to mark the incident in our system-to-be as resolved as well.
 If they forget to mark the incident as resolved, our system will